-(to say the least).
-From the discomfort of sweat running down your sides, to the embarrassment of obvious sweat stains, to the fear of being "discovered," excessive underarm sweating can feel like it's ruining your life.
+Underarm excessive sweating, also called axillary hyperhidrosis is an annoying, embarrassing, and isolating problem (to say the least).
+From the discomfort of sweat running down your sides, to the embarrassment of obvious sweat stains, to the fear of being "discovered," uncontrollable underarm sweating can feel like it's ruining your life.

 But there is good news: Safe treatments for excessive sweating are available, the treatments work, and you have a number of options to choose from--or combine.

 The first line-of-defense against excessive underarm sweating are antiperspirants.
 Antiperspirants are non-invasive, topical (applied on top of your skin), and available in a number of different strengths including "regular" over-the-counter products, "clinical strength" over-the-counter products, and perhaps even prescription antiperspirants.
 Most physicians recommend that you start with the mildest formulations ("regular" over-the-counter products) and if they don't give enough symptom relief, work your way up to the stronger clinical strength formulations and then, perhaps prescription antiperspirants.
-The recent advent of clinical strength antiperspirants such as Secret Clinical Strength and Gillette Clinical Strength have been shown to provide the same level of sweat management as prescription products, but with much less irritation.
+The recent advent of clinical strength antiperspirants such as Certain Dri and Secret Clinical have been shown to provide the same level of sweat management as prescription products, but with much less irritation.
 We are glad to see these new, and greatly improved, formulations on the drugstore shelves and easily available to everyone.

 How you use antiperspirants is also incredibly important.
 Check out our information available about this, but the most important take-aways are: 1. apply antiperspirants at night before bed and 2. apply to totally dry skin to avoid irritation.